justingrammens/THAT-2022-WI/Hello_ML_World/README.md

 git clone https://github.com/tensorflow/tflite-micro.git
 cd tflite-micro
 ```

+Now that you have all of the tooling setup in a docker container, we can build a hello_world binary from the source code and then run it.
+This uses a built in pre-trained model.

+compile with:
+`make -f tensorflow/lite/micro/tools/make/Makefile hello_world`

+run the binary to test:
+`tensorflow/lite/micro/tools/make/gen/linux_x86_64_default/bin/hello_world`

+# Run Tests

 By running tests, you'll get much better feel for what the code is doing.
 Below are the two commands to run to execute the tests for the project.